-(See in the 2021 Annual Report: "Credit loss expenses" in the section "Developments in income and expenses"; "Credit risk"; and "Allowance for credit losses - allowances on a group basis" in the section "Critical accounting policies and critical accounting estimates").
+(See in the 2020 Annual Report, "Credit loss expenses" in the section "Developments in income and expenses"; "Credit risk"; and "Allowance for credit losses - allowances on a group basis" in the section "Critical accounting policies and critical accounting estimates").

 Continuing uncertainty conditions.
-The level of uncertainty declined during 2021, in view of the wide scope vaccination of the population in Israel, the decline in the rates of morbidity and the lifting most of the restrictions that had been imposed on economic activity.
-However, the overall economic ramifications of the Corona crisis are still not fully clear and depend on the rate of economic recovery and the return of the various economic sectors to full activity.
-The uncertainty is also effected by concerns regarding additional waves of the pandemic outbreak and the implications of such additional waves.
-In addition, at this stage, significant uncertainty still exists with respect to the length of time in which the Corona epidemic may continue its significant presence in the world.
-The Bank and its principal subsidiaries continue to follow developments in this respect and are studying the possible implications on sectors and customers, which might be affected by this situation.
-The Bank estimates that the Corona crisis may continue and impact the condition of borrowers and their loan repayment ability, even though, at this stage, as stated, uncertainty exists with respect to the rate of recovery from the crisis and the length of time in which it is expected to have an effect.
+The economic implications of the Corona crisis depend on the time range for the curbing of the pandemic spread, on the pace of vaccination of the population and the effect of the vaccination process upon the continuation of the development of the epidemic, the forcefulness of the steps taken in Israel and around the world for assistance to and the recovery of the economy, and in the pace of economic recovery and of the return to fulltime activity of the different economic sectors.
+The uncertainty, as stated, increases in view of the concerns regarding additional waves of the pandemic outbreak and the implications of such additional waves.
+The Bank and its principal subsidiaries continue to follow developments in this respect and are studying the possible implications on sectors and customers, which might be affected by this situation (including the effect of the decline in the markets).
+The Bank estimates that the Corona crisis may continue and impact the condition of borrowers and their loan repayment ability, even though, at this stage, as stated, significant uncertainty exists with respect to the force of the crisis and the length of time in which it is expected to have an effect.
+Accordingly, the Bank estimates that concern exists regarding the continuing impairment in the profitability of the Group, however, at this stage, it is not possible to assess its scope.